FaridhaF/Bharat_Herald/README.md

    Identified the top 3 months with the sharpest month-over-month decline in net circulation.
    **Output fields:** city_name, month (YYYY-MM), net_circulation

----

-### ✅ Result in README:
-It will render your SQL query with nice syntax highlighting, like this:

 ```sql
 WITH print_data AS
 (